TheThingsNetwork/workshops/workshops/TheThingsUno/README.md

 From this starting point, you can start building a real world application.
 Here are some useful links:

+- Install Node-RED locally: install [Node.js](https://nodejs.org/en/), [Node-RED](http://nodered.org) and the [TTN node](https://github.com/TheThingsNetwork/sdk/tree/master/apps/node-RED)
 - Installing custom functionality in Node-RED, see the [Node-RED Library](http://flows.nodered.org)
 - Connect your application directly using MQTT.
-Pick a client for your favorite programming language from [Eclipse Paho](http://www.eclipse.org/paho/)
+Pick a client for your favorite programming language from [Eclipse Paho](http://www.eclipse.org/paho/), and see The Things Network wiki on [how to connect MQTT](https://www.thethingsnetwork.org/wiki/Backend/Connect/Application)
 - Storing data in a time series database (e.g. [InfluxDB](https://influxdata.com) and get the [Node-RED node for InfluxDB](http://flows.nodered.org/node/node-red-contrib-influxdb))
 - Interactive visualization of data in charts (e.g. [Grafana](http://grafana.org) works good with InfluxDB)
 - Do-it-yourself charts and maps (e.g. use [Socket.io to get data](https://github.com/TheThingsNetwork/examples/tree/master/socketio)